Sarakael78/DoctorCodebase/readme.md

 ## Overview

-Codebase Documenter is a Python tool designed to help you document and analyze your project by generating a comprehensive file (`project_<timestamp>.txt`).
-This file contains all your source code, configuration files, and project structure, along with detailed statistics.
+**Codebase Documenter** is a Python tool designed to help you document and analyze your project by generating a comprehensive file (`project_<timestamp>.txt`).
+This file will contain all your source code, configuration files, and project structure, along with detailed statistics.

 ### Use Cases